SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

         content:
           -
             type: text
+            marks:
+              -
+                type: bold
+            text: 'We will expect all attendees to wear masks and follow common social distancing measures in indoor conference spaces.'
+          -
+            type: text
-            text: 'We will expect all attendees to wear masks and follow common social distancing measures in indoor conference spaces.
-We also ask and encourage all those who are joining us to carry those practices into other establishments they enter while visiting.
+            text: ' We also ask and encourage all those who are joining us to carry those practices into other establishments they enter while visiting.
 You can find information about the Monona Terrace COVID-19 policies on '
           -
             type: text
             marks: